behuti/behuti/README.md

 - 👋  Hi, I’m @behuti
+- 🪖  I'm currently woring at lululemon as a Front-end developer
-- 👀  I’m interested in Frontend development technologies and frameworks.
+- 👀  I’m interested in Front-end development technologies and frameworks.
 - 🌱  I’m currently learning MERN Stack.

 <!---